EBZebra/docs/edge/source/guide/configreference.md

 	:::xml
 	<TextSelectionEnabled value="0"/>

 ### UseNativeFonts
-When set to 0 (default) the FreeType library is used, this is the same as behavior on RMS 2.x.
-When set to 1 the native font engine on the device is used to render fonts and the 'FontFamily' setting will have no effect.
-By default, on localized devices from 4.1 onwards the native font engine will be used as the FreeType library can not render localized characters (e.g. Italian accented characters, Korean characters, Chinese characters etc).
-Some early BSPs of CE7 do not support the native font render unfortunately.
-The log file will show the font engine in use on launch if there is doubt.
-This setting is specific to Windows Mobile / Windows CE.
-NOTE: This config item is not currently available on the latest BSPs for MC92, VC70 or WT41N0.
+Controls which fonts will be used.
+When set to ‘0’ (default) the FreeType library will be used as on apps built with RMS 2.x.
+When set to ‘1’ the native font engine on the device is used.
+A setting of ‘1’ overrides the ‘FontFamily’ setting.
+On localized devices from 4.1 and higher, the native font engine will be used by default.
+The FreeType library cannot render localized characters such as Asian and some accented European characters.
+The log file displays the font engine in use on launch.
+Some early BSPs of CE7 do not support the native font render.
+Applies to Windows Mobile and Windows CE only.
+This config element is not currently available on the MC92, VC70 or WT41N0 devices.

 **Possible Values**